 - Place a humidistat in several locations to get a better average reading and consider additional insulation or alternative humidifier types for problem areas.

-7. No Mist Is Coming Out of My Humidifier
+7. No Mist Coming Out

-This problem often stems from several common causes, including an empty water tank, a clogged filter, or mineral buildup which is something that I have run into.
 What worked for me was mixing some vinegar and water in the water tank and letting the humidifier sit in it to dissolve the mineral buildup.
 Other potential issues I know may happen are a blocked mist nozzle, a malfunctioning humidistat, or damage to internal parts.

 Issue: